← Guides

 The honest assessment

-For most Capitec Business users on Xero right now, the best practical approach is:
+For most Capitec Business users on Xero right now:

-2. Set up bank rules in Xero for your most common transaction types so reconciliation is faster when you import
+4. Set up bank rules in Xero for your most common transaction types so reconciliation is faster either way

 When this guide is likely to change